Robitx/gp.nvim/README.md

 ### Commands
 - Have ChatGPT experience directly in neovim:
-	- `:GpChatNew` - open fresh chat
-  	- `:GpVisualChatNew` - open fresh chat using current or last selection
+	- `:GpChatNew` - open fresh chat - either empty or with the visual selection or specified range as a context
 	- `:GpChatFinder` - open a dialog to search through chats
 	- `:GpChatRespond` - request new gpt response for the current chat
   	- `:GpChatDelete` - delete the current chat
 - Ask GPT and get response to the specified output:
-	- `:GpInline` - answers into the current line (gets replaced)
+	- `:GpRewrite` - answer replaces the current line, visual selection or range
-	- `:GpAppend` - answers after the current line
+	- `:GpAppend` - answers after the current line, visual selection or range
-	- `:GpPrepend` - answers before the before the current line
+	- `:GpPrepend` - answers before the current line, selection or range
 	- `:GpEnew` - answers into new buffer
 	- `:GpPopup` - answers into pop up window

+  all these command work either:
+    - as pure user commands without any other context in normal/insert mode
-- Ask GPT with the current or last selection as a context:
+    - with current selection (using whole lines) as a context in visual/Visual mode
-	- `:GpVisualRewrite` - answer replaces selection
-	- `:GpVisualAppend` - answers after the selection
-	- `:GpVisualPrepend` - answers before the selection
-	- `:GpVisualEnew` - answers into a new buffer
-	- `:GpVisualPopup` - answers into a popup window
+    - with specified range (such as `%` for the entire current buffer => `:%GpRewrite`)
 - Run your own custom hook commands:
     - `:GpInspectPlugin` - inspect GPT prompt plugin object